AmitMoshel1/amitmoshel1.github.io/_posts/2025-01-17-mysteries-of-the-windows-kernel-pt-1-processes-objects.md

 ### Access Token

-The **Access Token** determines the process’s level of privilege and access to Windows resources.
+The **Access Token** is used by the Operating System to determine the process’s level of privilege and access to Windows resources.
 Every process has a main access token, which threads inherit during execution.
 Threads may use a different access token via **Token Impersonation**.

 ### Threads